floweredscarf/su25/labs/lab12/index.md

 ![insert-small](img/23tree-10.svg){: style="max-height: 200px;" }

-When we create an overstuffed node that temporarily has 3 elements, it has 4 children, since all nodes have 1 more child than element.
+When we create an overstuffed node that temporarily has 3 elements, it has 4 children, since all nodes have 1 more child than element (an invariant).

 ![insert-small](img/23tree-11.svg){: style="max-height: 200px;" }

 When we reach the root node, we don't have a parent node to push up into.
-Instead, we push up the middle node (as usual), and create a new layer.
+Instead, we push up the middle element as its own node, and create a new layer.
-This does not cause any of the leaves to be at different heights from the root.
-We're making a new root, and pushing down all leaves equally!
+This does not cause any of the leaves to be at different heights from the root, because we're making a new root, which pushes down all leaves equally!

 ![insert-small](img/23tree-12.svg){: style="max-height: 250px;" }

-Wait, what happened to the 4 children from the split node -- why did they go *there*?
+Wait, what happened to the four children from the split node -- why did [1] and [4] become children of [3], while [7] and [9] became children of [8]?
 Remember the binary search tree-like invariant.
-After we pull up 5 and have 3 and 8 be split into separate children, we must maintain the ordering invariant.
-The subtree rooted at 4 could contain any elements "between 3 and 5".
-To keep that true, we put 4's subtree in the new tree where it could still contain any elements between 3 and 5 -- to the left of 5, then to the right of 3.
+After we pull up
+[5] and split [3] and [8] into separate children, we must maintain the ordering invariant.
+The subtree (which is also a leaf in this case) rooted at [4] could contain any elements "between 3 and 5".
+To keep that true, we put [4]'s subtree in the new tree where it could still contain any elements between [3] and [5] -- to the left of [5], then to the right of [3].

 #### Push-Up Insertion Summary